Cannovia CBD - Better Wellness, Naturally

 What is the Difference Between CBD and CBG?

-CBG and CBD interact with your endocannabinoid system, but they work in different ways.
-While CBD is known to bind to TRPV1 ionotropic cannabinoid receptors in the endocannabinoid system, CBG seems to interact directly with the brain’s CB1 and CB2 cannabinoid receptors.
+Both CBG and CBD interact with your endocannabinoid system, but they work in different ways.
+While CBD is known to bind to TRPV1 ionotropic cannabinoid receptors in the endocannabinoid system, CBG seems to interact directly with the brain’s CB1 and CB2 receptors.

-This difference may explain why CBG has potential therapeutic benefits for conditions like inflammation.
-Allowing you to get all of the health benefits without the ‘high’ that comes with THC.
-CBG and CBD both have anti-inflammatory and antimicrobial properties.
-Some people also use CBG to help relieve symptoms of gastrointestinal disorders.
+This difference may explain why CBG has potential therapeutic benefits for conditions like inflammation, allowing you to get all of the mental and physical health benefits without the ‘high’ that comes with THC.

 CBG vs CBD